Yoan-c/MDD/README.md

 ### Where to start

+- Clone this project with `git clone` command and follow steps in back folder README and front folder README
-Install the back end first, then the front end.
+- Install the back end first, then the front end.

 ## Author